-Chair holder, University: Ph.D.
-Tanya Herring Observatory on Human Rights of Children, Bangor University Law School
+Chair holder, University: Ph.D. - Wales Observatory on Human Rights of Children and Young People, Bangor University/Swansea Law School

-As a scholar-practitioner in management and workforce development, her expertise has extended to the Southern Pacific Micronesian Islands, Panama, and included USA government officials, practitioners, and academics, on innovative processes that shift existing concepts to improve practice.
-Her educational approach has been presented at the UK Higher Education Academy and been lauded by the USA Washington DC-based Literacy Center.
-She has been awarded the Santander University Mobility Award, the Llewelyn Williams Foundation Studentship Award, among others.
-Her research and body of work has formulated into multiple book chapters, articles, and other publications to continually improve practitioners.
+As a scholar-practitioner in management and workforce development, her expertise has extended to the Southern Pacific Micronesian Islands, Guam, Panama, and included USA government officials, practitioners, and academics, on innovative processes that shift existing concepts to improve practice.
+Her educational approach has been presented at the UK Higher Education Academy, where she has earned Senior Fellowship, and lauded by the USA Washington DC-based Literacy Center.
+She has been awarded the Santander University Mobility Award, the Llewelyn Williams Foundation Studentship Award.
+Her research and body of work have been formulated into multiple book chapters, articles, and other publications that continually improve practitioners, to include: